Crescent Hotel (Eureka Springs, Arkansas)

 The Crescent Hotel is a historic hotel at 75 Prospect Avenue in Eureka Springs, Arkansas.
-It is billed as "America's most haunted hotel" and offers a ghost tour for a fee.
 The 1886 Crescent Hotel & Spa is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.
 After the hotel closed the building was used for Crescent College and Conservatory for Young Women before returning to use as a hotel and then a hospital and health resort before once again being restored for use as a hotel.